Contrasting Bunge (NYSE:BG) and Yanglin Soybean (OTCMKTS:YSYB)

-Bunge (NYSE:BG) and Yanglin Soybean (OTCMKTS:YSYB) are both basic materials companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.
+Yanglin Soybean (OTCMKTS:YSYB) and Bunge (NYSE:BG) are both basic materials companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their valuation, dividends, profitability, risk, earnings, analyst recommendations and institutional ownership.

 Profitability

-This table compares Bunge and Yanglin Soybean’s net margins, return on equity and return on assets.
+This table compares Yanglin Soybean and Bunge’s net margins, return on equity and return on assets.

 |Net Margins